preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Pick in Write Mode**: Available when Pick Pages is selected.
 Select this option if editors should be able to pick pages in Write mode.
 If not selected, Design mode has to be used.
 + **ADD PAGE**: When you have selected Pick Pages, you can pick some pages to always be shown.
 Click this option and use the Page Picker.
 See this page for more information: :doc:`Page Picker </general-assets/page-picker/index>`
 + **Use Query Builder**: If you want to use the query builder to set which pages should be available here, select this option.
 + **Scope**: When you have chosen to use the Query Builder, select scope for the block; Publishing Apps, Page Collections, Navigation path or Channels.
 Then open the list below and select Publishing Apps/Page Collections.
 Regarding Navigation path, use it to select a node to get the pages from (in Omnia 6.8 and later it can also be the Current Node).
 When you have selected start node you can choose navigation depth.
 There's also a view available, specifically for Navigation Path - Navigation View.
 Select it under Display.
+In Omnia 6.10 and later there are new Scope options, see below.
 + **Current User Subscription**: Available for Scope Channels.
 Select this if only the pages that the logged in users subscribes to should be displayed.
 + **Custom Query**: Available for Scope Channels.
 Use this to select one or more channels to rollup pages from.
 Note that a channel can be targeted to just certain colleagues or groups.
 See example below.
 + **Exclude current page**: Available when you have chosen scope for the Query Builder.
 The default setting is to exclude the current page, but if you, for some reason, would like to include the current page, uncheck this option.
++ **Exclude variations**: In Omnia 6.10 and later you can exclude varations from the query by selecting this option.
+Not available for Navigation path.
++ **Status**: By using this option you can create rollups for pages with the status Never published, Published or Any status.
+Not available for Navigation path.
 + **Trim duplicates**: Available for the Query Builder.
 If more than one Page Rollup block is added to a page, this option can be used to handle duplicates between the blocks.
 When the option is selected, you can enter a number indicating the priority for duplicates, for this block.
 If you set "1" for a block it means this block has priority showing a post that would have been a duplicate.
 + **Query Item Limit**: Available for the Query Builder.
 Use the slider, or type the number (1-99) to set the number of pages that should be retrieved to make sure all duplicates are found.
 You should not set this number higher than you really need, as higher numbers may have an impact on performance.
 Note that when you change the number, "Max Display Limit" is also changed, see below.
 + **Page Size**: Available for Query Builder.
 Use the slider, or type the number (1-99) to set the number of items (pages) that should be displayed on each "page" of the list.
 Also see under *Display* below for additional settings for the list.